Chester Dewey School No. 14

 Chester Dewey School No. 14 is a historic school building located at Rochester in Monroe County, New York.
 It was constructed in 1915-1916 and is a two-story, brown brick structure.
 The eclectic design freely combines elements and details inspired by the Italian Renaissance, including its eleven bay loggia.

 It was listed on the National Register of Historic Places in 1985.

+The building is currently home to World of Inquiry School No. 58, a K–12 school.